-- (a) Retired persons sixty years and older, qualify for special rebates according to their pensioner and age status.
-To qualify for the rebate a property owner must: - (i) Occupy the property as his / her normal residence; - (ii) Be at least 60 years of age as at the date of application;

-- (iii) Be in receipt of a monthly pension as the only source of income. - (iv) The total monthly household income will be limited to R 30 000.00 per month. - (b) Property owners must apply on the prescribed application form for a rebate as determined by the Municipality.
-Applications must be accompanied by: - (i) A certified copy of the identity document or any other proof of the owner's age which is acceptable to the Municipality; - (ii) Sufficient proof of income of the owner and his / her spouse; and - (c) Only the prescribed form will be excepted for the financial year in respect of which the property rate is levied.
+- (a) All property owners sixty years and older qualify for an automatic 5% rebates on rates payable from 01 July 2025. - (b) In addition to the above, Rretired persons sixty years and older, qualify for special rebates according to their pensioner and age status.
+To qualify for the rebate a property owner must: - (i) Occupy the property as his / her normal residence; - (ii) Be at least 60 years of age as at the date of application; - (iii) Be in receipt of a monthly pension as the only source of income. - (iv) The total monthly household income will be limited to R-30 000.00 R35,000 per month. - (b) Property owners must apply on the prescribed application form for a rebate as determined by the Municipality.
+Applications must be accompanied by: - (i) A certified copy of the identity document or any other proof of the owner's age which is acceptable to the Municipality. - (ii) Sufficient proof of income of the owner and his / her spouse; and - (c) Only the prescribed form will be excepted accepted for the financial year in respect of which the property rate is levied.
 If the rebate applied for is granted the rebate will apply from the date of application.
-These rebates are over and above the R220,000 exemption on residential properties referred to in paragraph 9.1(b) of this policy. - (d) An additional rebate (based on the rates payable) of a maximum of 10 % will be granted by the Municipality for the 2024/2024 5 financial year. - (e) The Municipality retains the right to refuse the rebates if the details supplied in the application form were incomplete, incorrect or false.
+These rebates are over and above the R220,000 R350,000 exemption on residential properties referred to in paragraph 9.1(b) of this policy. - (d) An additional rebate (based on the rates payable) of a maximum of 10 % will be granted by the Municipality for the 20245/20256 financial year. - (e) The Municipality retains the right to refuse the rebates if the details supplied in the application form were incomplete, incorrect or false.